jacnugent/multi-model-ppe-2026/README.md

 # multi-model-ppe-2026
 Code used in Nugent et al. (2026), in review at _Science_, on building an observationally constrained multi-model PPE to get an updated estimate of ERFaci when both structural and parametric uncertainty are taken into account.
 Brief descriptions of each file are included below.

-Processed data files for this paper can be found at (**TODO: put the Zotero link**).
+Processed data files and other files needed to reproduce the figures for this paper can be found at (**TODO: put the Dryad link**).
 Notebooks for processing the original PPE/CMIP6 files are included here, but the unprocessed files are omitted from the data repository due to size constraints.

 ## Contents:
 ### Notebooks